 Other Allergens or Allergenic Substances

 More than 160 foods have been identified to cause food allergies in sensitive individuals.
 There are also several food ingredients that cause nonallergic hypersensitivity reactions in sensitive individuals that require specific labeling.
 For example, in addition to the eight major food allergens identified by law, the FDA monitors the food supply to determine if other allergens, food ingredients, or food additives pose a significant health risk and acts accordingly.
-Gluten, certain additives (e.g., yellow 5, carmine, sulfites), and emerging food allergens, such as sesame, are examples of other substances the FDA monitors and, in some cases, requires specific labeling for.
+Gluten, certain additives (e.g., yellow 5, carmine, sulfites), and other food allergens for which new science has emerged, are examples of other substances the FDA monitors and, in some cases, requires specific labeling for.

 Gluten describes a group of proteins found in certain grains (e.g., wheat, barley, and rye).
 In people with celiac disease, foods that contain gluten trigger an immune response that attacks and damages the lining of the small intestine.
 Such damage may not only limit the ability of celiac disease patients to absorb nutrients, leading to problems such as iron deficiency anemia, osteoporosis, and malnutrition, but it puts them at increased risk for potentially serious health problems, including intestinal cancers and autoimmune diseases such as diabetes.
 On August 2, 2013, the FDA issued a final rule defining “gluten-free” for food labeling, which helps consumers, especially those living with celiac disease, be confident that items labeled “gluten-free” meet a defined standard for gluten content.
 On August 12, 2020, the FDA issued a final rule to establish compliance requirements for fermented and hydrolyzed foods, or foods that contain fermented or hydrolyzed ingredients, bearing the “gluten-free” claim.